Stateful-Academy/AboutMe/index.md

 * Give the label a default title that represents what it will eventually display
 	* (1/9)
 * The `Stack View` should have the following constraints which should lock all your objects into their beautiful and final positions
-	* Align the Trailing, Leading, Top, and Bottom to 20 points to the `Safe Area`
+	* Align the Trailing, Leading and Bottom to 20 points to the `Safe Area`
+	* Align the top to 10 points to the `bottom` of the `textView`

 Great work!
 Now feels like a great time to create all the IBActions and IBOutlets you will need.
 Go ahead and rock that out.